 This is more of a “do as I say not as I do.”
 I love to have a glass of wine with dinner but if you want to avoid jetlag the best thing to do is abstain from alcohol 24 hours before the flight and during the flight.

-If you’re a wine lush like me just remember 1 drink = 2 in the air so it’s easy to get drunk, which may seem fun on a long flight but it’s painful to arrive hungover in a foreign land.
+If you’re a wine lush like me just remember 1 drink = 2 in the air so it’s easy to get drunk.
+This may like one of the bonus long haul flight tips but it’s actually painful to arrive hungover in a foreign land.

 Should You Pop Pills?